antonioconselheiro/dev-relay-debug/README.md

 # Dev Relay for Debug
-Before connecting your innovative client to existing NOST relays, you may want to validate your implementations in your development environment.
+Before connecting your innovative client to existing Nostr relays, you may want to validate your implementations in your development environment.

 In this repository you can find a strfry relay (https://github.com/hoytech/strfry/) ready for use in a development environment together with the nodes-debug page (https://github.com/Marfusios/nostr-client) running on localhost, to explore your localhost relay data.